MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Test-Path.md

 Indicates that this cmdlet tests the syntax of the path, regardless of whether the elements of the path exist.
 This cmdlet returns `$true` if the path syntax is valid and `$false` if it's not.
 If the path being tested includes a drive specification, the cmdlet returns false when the drive does not exist.
-This is caused because PowerShell doesn't know which drive provider to test.
+PowerShell returns false because it doesn't know which drive provider to test.

 ```yaml
 Type: System.Management.Automation.SwitchParameter